miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

     [mike@nixos:~/repos]$ colordiff botifython/botifython.py magic/botifython.py > botifython_diff.txt

 ...resulting in a file too long to paste here, but I'll give it to o3 directly.

+...any new thoughts, given our zeroing in on the diffs?